 Risk Factors for Benign Prostatic Hyperplasia (BPH)

-Age —The risk of BPH increases with age, beginning at about age 40.
-The incidence increases with age—50% by age 50 and 80% by age 80.
+Age —The risk of BPH increases with age, starting at about age 40.
+The risk increases as you age.

 Pearson R, Williams PM.
 Common questions about the diagnosis and management of benign prostatic hyperplasia.
 Am Fam Physician.
 2014;90(11):769-774.

 5/27/2014 DynaMed Plus Systematic Literature Surveillancehttps://www.dynamed.com/condition/benign-prostatic-hyperplasia-bph: Gacci M, Corona G, et al. Metabolic syndrome and benign prostatic enlargement: A systematic review and meta-analysis.
 BJU Int.
 2015;115(1):24-31.

 Last reviewed September 2020 by EBSCO Medical Review Board Adrienne Carmack, MD Last Updated: 11/4/2020